Dave Barrett

-David Barrett OC OBC (October 2, 1930 – February 2, 2018) was a politician and social worker in British Columbia, Canada.
-He was the 26th premier of British Columbia from 1972 to 1975.
+David Barrett OC OBC (October 2, 1930 – February 2, 2018) was a Canadian politician and social worker in British Columbia.
+A member of the British Columbia New Democratic Party (BCNDP), he was the 26th premier of British Columbia from 1972 to 1975.
+He was the first NDP premier in the province.

 Early life and career

-Barrett was born in Vancouver, British Columbia, the son of Rose (Hyatt or Hait) and Samuel Barrett, a peddler.
+Barrett was born in Vancouver, British Columbia, the son of Rose and Samuel Barrett, a peddler.
 His family was Jewish.
-His mother was from Odessa, and his paternal grandparents were immigrants from Russia.
+His mother was from Odesa, and his paternal grandparents were immigrants from Russia.

 Barrett described his father as a Fabian socialist and his mother as a Communist who voted CCF.